PacktPublishing/Comet-for-Data-Science/09/README.md

-# Comet for Natural Language Processing - Example
+# Comet for Natural Language Processing

 The following example performs sentiment analysis of some text extracted from Twitter.
 The example compares a pretrained model and a custom model, and shows the results in Comet.